ll4866/ll4866.github.io/_posts/2025-03-30-assignment-2.md

 > This discovery revealed that the reports were not limited to cargo ships but also included warships (categorized as Man-O-War) and smaller, traditional vessels (classified as Dhows).
 Consequently, what was once a visualization focused solely on cargo ships was expanded to encompass a broader range of maritime activity.

 With this new insight, we decided to incorporate warships into our primary shipping report table.
-However, since the ‘*Dhows Arrived*’ and ‘*Dhows Departed*’ data followed a different structure, we chose not to integrate them into the main table.
+However, since the *Dhows Arrived* and *Dhows Departed* data followed a different structure, we chose not to integrate them into the main table.
 Instead, we created a separate table and visualized the dhow data using bar graphs.

 ### Nudging the Tool
 After manually processing over a hundred rows, fatigue inevitably set in.
 Manually editing each entry was no longer feasible.
 This prompted a new idea: